mukherjeesudipto/covbot/data/nlu.md

 - How do you know about the covid zones in India
 - how is the weather in germany?
 - frsvfrds
+- Tell me something about FItBIt
+- Share me the list of cities